 Baby Oil Mysteries - What Are Its Ingredients?

-No, baby oil is not made from babies.
+- No, baby oil is not made from babies.
 So, what are its ingredients?

-NOTE: The cosmetics-grade mineral oil and petrolatum/petroleum jelly that we buy in many types of storess have been called the "safest, most nonirritating" moisturizers in existence , according to the publications Cosmetics & Toiletries, January 2001, page 79; and Cosmetic Dermatology, September 2000, pages 44–46).
+The cosmetics-grade mineral oil and petrolatum/petroleum jelly that we buy in many types of stores have been called the "safest, most nonirritating" moisturizers in existence according to the publications Cosmetics & Toiletries, January 2001, page 79; and Cosmetic Dermatology, September 2000, pages 44–46.

-These elements keep some air from penetratikng the skin, but this is necessary for a portion of the healikng process from burns and chaffing - especailly in cases of dry skin.
+These elements keep some air from penetrating the skin, but this is necessary for a portion of the heckling process from burns and chaffing - especially in cases of dry skin.
 These elements of skin products have also proven effective in wound healing, according to Cosmetics & Toiletries, February 1998, pages 33–40.

-In some countries, whale oil is used for skin protection, especailly protection from high winds.
+In some countries, whale oil is used for skin protection, especially protection from high winds.
 In fact, the Indigenous peoples of Alaska and Northern Canada still use whale oil for these needs.

 Skin Care Emergencies

-Th subject of using whale oil for health and beauty applications reminds me that honey and sugar were used on the farm to heal wounds.
-In isolated areas of our country, these ngredients are likely still used in emergencies, coupled with standard First Aid techniques.
+Using whale oil for health and beauty applications reminds me that honey and sugar were used on the farm to heal wounds.
+In isolated areas of our country, these ngredients are likely still used in emergencies, coupled with standard American Red Cross First Aid techniques.

-All this reminds me to say that putting butter on a burn has no good effect at all and may do harm.
-For a 1st Degree burn, apply ice or cold water, or it will burn all the way to the bone.
-Afterward, maybe honey can help the burn to heal, but ask your doctor.
+The old wives' tale that putting butter or oil on a burn helps is incorrect and and may do harm, such as causing infections.
+For a first degree burn, apply ice or cold water, or it will burn all the way to the bone.
+Afterward, maybe medicinal honey or with hazel can help the burn to heal, but ask your doctor to be certain.

 Soft and Silk Baby Oil